rivosinc/prometheus-slurm-exporter/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rivosinc/prometheus-slurm-exporter)](https://goreportcard.com/report/github.com/rivosinc/prometheus-slurm-exporter)

 Inspired by the now unmaintained prometheus slurm [exporter](https://github.com/vpenso/prometheus-slurm-exporter).
 We implement in some form or another, most of the metrics from the previously maintained exporter.
-We have not yet added GPU or fairshare support, although we will be more than happy to accept contributions for those.
+We have added fairshare support and will be happy to accept contributions for GPU support.
 This exporter supports `--json` output from cli.
 Note that the plugin supported is `openapi/v0.0.37` not `data_parser`, which ships with the most modern version of slurm.
 While in production we've found that the cli fallback (defining a custom json format from the slurm cmdline) performs far better and more reliably than parsing with the slurm provided json output.
 Thus, this is now the default mode of deployment as it also doesn't require any compiled plugins.
 We are keeping the openapi support for slurmrestd